Darius Garland Player Props: Cavaliers vs. Heat

 Darius Garland Insights vs. the Heat

-- He's taken 6.1 threes per game, or 16.5% of his team's shots from beyond the arc this season.
+- He's connected on 2.6 threes per game, or 19.6% of his team's makes from beyond the arc this season.

-- Defensively, the Heat are ranked second in the league, allowing 109.1 points per game.
+- The Heat are the second-best defensive squad in the NBA, conceding 109.1 points per game.

-- On the glass, the Heat have allowed 42.2 rebounds per game, which puts them eighth in the league.
+- On the glass, the Heat have given up 42.0 rebounds per contest, which puts them seventh in the NBA.

-- In terms of assists, the Heat are ranked 12th in the league, giving up 25 per contest.
+- In terms of assists, the Heat have given up 25.0 per contest, 12th in the NBA.

 Darius Garland vs. the Heat